dudefellah/ansible-role-system_users/README.md

 [security reasons](https://docs.ansible.com/ansible/devel/reference_appendices/faq.html#argsplat-unsafe).
 For that reason, it is recommended that you disable [INJECT_FACTS_AS_VARS](https://docs.ansible.com/ansible/devel/reference_appendices/config.html#inject-facts-as-vars) in Ansible.
-The security benefit of disabling this value extends beyond just this role as well.
+There are security benefits to disabling this value beyond this specific role.

 Requirements
 ------------

-For public keys, this role uses the [ansible.posix](https://github.com/ansible-collections/ansible.posix).
-You can use [meta/requirements.yml](meta/requirements.yml) to install it before making use of this role.
+None.

 Role Variables
 --------------